OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Robben Island (robben is derived from Dutch, meaning seal) was named after the large number of seals that once populated its shores.
-When the Dutch arrived at the Cape in 1652, they began using the island as a port and grazing station for sheep and cattle.
-However the island’s isolation from the mainland did not go unnoticed, and eventually, convicts and political prisoners — including kings, princes and religious leaders from the East Indies — were banished there.
+Robben Island (robben is derived from Dutch, and means ‘seal’) was named after the large number of seals that once populated its shores.
+When the Dutch arrived at the Cape in 1652, they began using the island as a port and a grazing station for sheep and cattle.
+However, the island’s isolation from the mainland did not go unnoticed, and eventually, convicts and political prisoners — including kings, princes and religious leaders from the East Indies — were banished there.

 After 1931, the sickly were sent to hospitals in Cape Town and the island became a military outpost during World War II.
 Artillery was installed and the government built roads, a power station, houses and an airstrip.

-The prison was notorious for its harsh conditions where prisoners were subjected to grueling tasks, such as breaking rocks into gravel in the courtyard, exposed to the elements.
-However the prison failed to crush the spirit of Mandela and his comrades, who used their time to educate themselves and debate a wide-range of topics.
+The prison was notorious for its harsh conditions.
+Prisoners were subjected to gruelling tasks, such as breaking rocks into gravel in the courtyard, and were constantly exposed to the elements.
+Remarkably, the prison failed to crush the spirit of Mandela and his comrades, who used their time here to educate themselves and debate a wide range of topics.
 In 1991, all political prisoners were released, followed by the common-law prisoners five years later.

 The maximum-security prison is now a museum where daily tours are conducted by ex-political prisoners.
-Every year thousands of tourists visit the island to understand South Africa’s past and view the tiny cell where Nelson Mandela spent countless hours.
+Every year, thousands of tourists visit the island to understand South Africa’s past and view the tiny cell where Nelson Mandela lived.

 There’s only one way for official visitors to venture onto the island, and that’s aboard a ferry from the Nelson Mandela Gateway at the V&A Waterfront.
 It’s possible to reach the island on these official trips, which include tours by ex-prisoners, in approximately 30 minutes.

 Once on the island, visitors are only permitted to follow a tightly controlled route, and there is no freedom to move around outside of the tour.